Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/forum/resources.md

 ---
 This resource facility will be populated over the period up to the awards day in March 2020.
 If you would like us to list your resource please send over a link and a description to [contact@ecoforum.org.uk](mailto:contact@ecoforum.org.uk).
 This is very much a work in progress so please forgive crimes of omission.

-[Kingfisher Education Services](https://www.kingfishereducation.co.uk)  | Workshops & Resources for Schools (including [Free Water awareness workshop](https://www.kingfishereducation.co.uk/workshops-for-schools/water-awareness "Water awareness workshop ") )
+[Kingfisher Education Services](https://www.kingfishereducation.co.uk)  | Workshops & Resources for Schools (including [Free Water awareness workshop](https://www.kingfishereducation.co.uk/workshops-for-schools/water-awareness "Water awareness workshop ").)
+[CDEC](https://www.cdec.org.uk) | Fantastic resource for global citizenship and [sustainability](https://www.cdec.org.uk/gallery/resource-boxes/The-Environment-Sustainability-and-Fairtrade/23/).